btcpayserver/magento2-plugin/README.md

 ## How to configure
 After installation, a new Payment Method will be visible in Stores > Configuration > Sales > Payment Methods.
 Configure the fields there.

-You will need to get a pairing code from BTCPay Server and enter that.
+You will need to enter your BTCPay Server API key.

 ## How does it work?
-- When an order is placed in Magento and BTCPay was selected as a payment method, the customer is redirected to the payment page on your BTCPay Server.
+- When an order is placed in Magento and BTCPay Server was selected as a payment method, the customer is redirected to the payment page on your BTCPay Server.
 - The customer can pay there, or he can cancel his order.
 - When he cancels, the unpaid order is canceled freeing up reserved stock and the customer is sent back to the shopping cart page.
 This module will restore the contents of the shopping cart, so the customer does not need to start from scratch.
 - When the customer pays, BTCPay Server will be notified of the payment and will signal Magento on the changed invoice status.